sylvainbx/rust-book-fr/FRENCH/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 <!--
 Although both Listing 7-11 and 7-13 accomplish the same task, Listing 7-11 is the idiomatic way to bring a function into scope with `use`.
-Bringing the function’s parent module into scope with `use` so we have to specify the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
+Bringing the function’s parent module into scope with `use` means we have to specify the parent module when calling the function.
+Specifying the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
 The code in Listing 7-13 is unclear as to where `add_to_waitlist` is defined.
 -->

 Bien que l'encart 7-11 et 7-13 accomplissent la même tâche, l'encart 7-11 est la façon idéale d'importer une fonction dans la portée via `use`.
-Le fait d'importer le module parent de la fonction dans notre portée avec `use`, de sorte que nous ayons à préciser le module parent quand nous appelons la fonction, précise clairement que la fonction n'est pas définie localement, tout en minimisant la répétition du chemin complet.
+L'import du module parent de la fonction dans notre portée avec `use` nécessite que nous ayons à préciser le module parent quand nous appelons la fonction.
+Renseigner le module parent lorsque nous appelons la fonction précise clairement que la fonction n'est pas définie localement, tout en minimisant la répétition du chemin complet.
 Nous ne pouvons pas repérer facilement là où est défini `ajouter_a_la_liste_attente` dans l'encart 7-13.

 <!--
 On the other hand, when bringing in structs, enums, and other items with `use`,